 Psychratic conducts SAAHAS, a free therapy group for individuals who identify as being on the LGBTQIA+ spectrum.We use techniques of Cognitive Behaviour Therapy combined with an LGBTQIA+ affirmative therapy approach.
 Our aim is to provide a safe non- judgemental space for individuals where they can be a part of a social support network of peers with similar concerns.
 We aim to help individuals to work on their mental health issues and also to build emotional resilience.

 We are committed to evidence based research driven interventions.
-See our published research about LGBTQIA+ mental health in India here and about the SAAHAS group and its efficacy here.
+See our published research about LGBTQIA+ mental health in India here.
+Our publication about the SAAHAS group and its efficacy can be seen here.
+Our paper on the online adaptation can be seen here.